GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 ## Compute Engine OVF Import

-The `gce_ovf_import` tool imports a virtual appliance in OVF format created in VMware environments to Google Compute Engine VM or machine image.
+The `gce_ovf_import` tool imports a virtual appliance in OVF format created in VMware environments to a Google Compute Engine VM or a Google Compute Engine machine image.
 It supports importing OVF and OVA archives.

 The following configurations of the OVF virtual appliance are imported:
 + Virtual Disks (represented by the DiskSection of the OVF format)